marty1885/paroli/README.md

 # Paroli

-Streaming mode implementation of the Piper TTS system in C++ with (optional) RK3588/3566 NPU acceleration support.
+Streaming mode implementation of the Piper TTS system in C++ with RK3588/3566 NPU acceleration support.

 ## How to use